Topic Studios: History

 In June 2017, it was announced First Look Media would be launching a film and television production and distribution company Topic Studios.
 The company's first film was Roman J. Israel, Esq. directed by Dan Gilroy, starring Denzel Washington and released in November 2017, by Columbia Pictures.

 In December 2020, Topic Studios signed a first look deal with The Population, a production company owned by Mynette Louie.
 In February 2021, Studios also signed a first look deal with Loveless Media.

+In January 2024, Topic Studios television division shuttered as part of layoffs and restructuring.